grego10/generative/README.md

 # Terrain
-Experimenting with randomly generated coordinates and color matrices.
+Experimenting with randomly generated coordinates and color matrices using Perlin noise.

 Simple java project that can be run using the execution environement Processing.